myzhan/boomer/README.md

 go build -tags 'goczmq' -o a.out main.go
 ```

-If you fail to compile boomer with gomq, try to update gomq fisrt.
+If you fail to compile boomer with gomq, try to update gomq first.

 ```bash
 go get -u github.com/zeromq/gomq